BadenMorgan/Arduino_ESP_MQTTClient/README.md

 as easy to use as i would have like it to be however this is a somewhat complicated program and its the best i could do

+*Server notes
+A local server like mosquitto running on a raspberry pi is much more reliable than a remote server like cloud mqtt in my expereince so I suggest testing your code on a local server before dealing with a remote server to figure out what is giving you problems